 2. Chainsaw

-A small tree and a 4x4 post have a similar diameter and form.
-As a result, cutting through a post is an easy task for a chainsaw.
+If you think of a small tree and compare it to a 4x4 post, they have a similar diameter and form.
+As you can imagine, cutting through a post is an easy task for a chainsaw.

 3. Hand Saw